Program Arcade Games

 Video: Draw with a function

-To give the function an x and y, we pass it to the function as a parameter.
-For example the following code defines a function that will draw a snowman when called:
+The function also needs to know where to draw the object on the screen.
+The function needs an x and y.
+We pass the location to the function as a parameter.
+Here is example code that defines a function that will draw a snowman when called:

 # Draw a circle for the head